fortrabbit/blog/support-pages-are-on-now.md

 ---
 title: Support pages are on now
 author: fl
 published: true
-excerpt: "About the the new fortrabbit knowledge base."
+excerpt: About the the new fortrabbit knowledge base.
 created: 2012-08-15
+tags:
+  - changelog
+  - chronicles
 ---